Nunchaku do is a martial art using nunchaku, two sticks connected by a rope or chain. The origin of this martial art is not exactly known.

 Chui's and Keikoku's

-- Not enough variation in your overpacks
+- Not enough variety in your packing.

-- Hitting too hard
+- Hitting too hard.

-- 2 times outside the competition area
+- Leaving the competition area twice.